9. Workflow: Packages and Environments#

 Exercise

-Try installing the matplotlib, pandas, statsmodels, and skimpy packages using pip install
+Try installing the matplotlib, pandas, statsmodels, and skimpy packages using uv add

 .